cesarferradas/ferrad.as/_posts/2020-06-25-command-line-adventures.md

 title: Command line adventures
 ---

-I recently decided to try to spend as much time in the command line as possible as a learning experience.
+I recently experimented with spending as much time as possible in the command line.
 It turns out you can do **a lot** without leaving the shell.
 But how far is too far?

 Given that [I use Vim as a code editor](https://cesar.sh/blog/2020/05/09/learning-vim-by-deleting-vimrc/), I'm